 1. B2B Sales – LinkedIn Learning

-This B2B LinkedIn Learning course can help your sales team understand a typical day in B2B sales, learn how to meet with prospects, discover techniques for handling objections, and find out how to close the deal.
+This B2B LinkedIn Learning course can help your sales team understand a typical day in B2B sales, learn how to meet prospects, discover techniques for handling objections, and find out how to close the deal.
 This course also features a range of quizzes, which will allow your participants to compound their learning.

 2. Accelerate Your Sales – Jill Konrath